A mixture of mustard oil and water forms:

 tap water

-Reason — Tap water is a homogeneous mixture because it has minerals and salts, which are evenly mixed and looks uniform throughout.
+Reason — Tap water is a homogeneous mixture because it contains minerals and salts which are evenly mixed, so it looks uniform throughout.

 Which among the following is a set containing only mixtures ?